Frozen Piña Colada

 Hmmm, I wonder if most of the piña coladas are imbibed on cruises.
 Do you know?
 If you do, please leave me a comment.
 I would also like to know, do you personally order these in restaurants?

-When I tended bar at the Mexican restaurant, I made many piña coladas over the years and although I liked the ones I made back then, I love these.
+When I tended bar at the Mexican restaurant, I made many piña coladas over the years and although I liked the ones I made back then, I love this piña colada recipe.

 Why?
 Because restaurant management taught me to make this drink with the addition of sweet and sour.
-I don’t use (or recommend) any in this recipe, which makes it taste better.
+I don’t use (or recommend) any in this recipe, which makes the taste even better.

 Helpful tips

-• If possible, use fresh pineapple as your garnish, not canned.
-There is no substitute for fresh and I’m not a fan of heavy syrups.
+• If possible, use fresh pineapple as your garnish, not canned pineapple chunks.
+There is no substitute for fresh, and I’m not a fan of heavy syrups.

 • You can use clear rum or gold rum but I wouldn’t recommend dark rum.
 In my opinion, dark rum has too heavy a taste for this cocktail.